CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 ![Blocksize](images/Blocksize.png)

 This graph above is obtained by keeping boid count constant at 10000 and varying block size.
-The graph shows that increasing block size does not seem to affect FPS for any configuration.
+The maximum block size is 1024, which is set by the GPU.
+The graph shows that increasing block size does not seem to affect FPS significantly for the naive method and the coherent uniform grid method.
 This is reasonable because changing the block size does not reduce or increase the total amount of computation required for the boid simulation.
 The only difference is how the threads are scheduled to execute on the GPU.
+For the scattered uniform grid method, the FPS peaks at blocksize of 32 and 1024.
+I don't have a good explanation execept that the combination of boid count and block size enables the program to fully saturate the computational resource of the GPU.

 The program experenced significant performance improvement when I changed from scattered uniform grid to coherent uniform grid.
 I did not expect this at first since coherent uniform grid involves an extra shuffling step for the velocity and position buffer.